IT Advisory Board

 Sheri Johnson has over 20 years in higher education working with Administrative Systems, including a stint as the Director of Administrative Computing at Georgia Military College.
 Her current position, systems consultant at Ellucian, has required experience in project management, process analysis & improvement, developing technical specifications and documentation and working hand in hand with upper management and end-users alike during system implementations.
 She holds a BS in Computer Science from Valdosta State University.

 Mike Madison is currently a Senior Project Manager for SAI Global and co-founder of neetli, LLC.
 He has designed and implemented enterprise software applications for Fortune 500 customers spanning a variety of industries including financial services, insurance and telecommunications.
 He has served the College of Business as a member of its Advisory Board for the past seven years.
 Mike holds a BBA in MIS and a MBA from Georgia College and is currently enrolled in Georgia College's MMIS program.

-James Robertson is Vice President for Technology Infrastructure & Broadcast Transmissions at Turner Broadcasting System, Inc. Based in Atlanta, James runs a team specializing in providing agile technology solutions for the company across both back office operations and broadcast arenas.
+James Robertson is Chief Technology Architect and VP Broadcast Transport Services at Turner Broadcasting System, Inc. Based in Atlanta, James runs a team specializing in providing agile technology solutions for the company across both back office operations and broadcast arenas.
 He holds a National Higher Diploma in CS from DeMonfort University in England.
 He attended Georgia College through their international exchange program.
 His MSC degree is in Computer Science from the Alabama - Birmingham - Institute of Computer Sciences.

 Kenneth Trussell is the Vice President of Engineering and Technology for Thiele Kaolin Company in Sandersville.
 Kenny has a Bachelor’s and Master’s in EE from Georgia Tech.